The Last Spritz

 AfnanEDP

-Where CDNIM smells like Aventus with the edges roughed up and Nitro Black smells like Aventus after a personality transplant, Supremacy smells like Aventus if Aventus were slightly more Middle Eastern and a touch richer.
-The oud addition gives it a different character at the end, but it's not jarring — it's more like a regional interpretation than a departure.
+Where CDNIM smells like Aventus with the edges roughed up and Nitro Black smells like Aventus after a personality transplant, Supremacy smells like Aventus Absolu if Aventus Absolu were slightly more Middle Eastern and a touch richer.
+The white-floral and amber lift gives it a different character through the mid, but it's not jarring — it's more like a regional interpretation than a departure.

-At $35–$45, it sits a bit above the CDNIM price point and delivers accordingly.
+At $35–$65, it sits a bit above the CDNIM price point and delivers accordingly.
 Better integration, smoother transitions between phases, more interesting drydown.
-If you've already tried CDNIM and want something that feels a bit more complete, this is the natural next step.
+If you've already tried CDNIM and want a richer, more Absolu-leaning take, this is the natural next step.
+See the full breakdown.

 Club de Nuit Précieux